León Airport: Start of commercial flights

-21st Century
+Developments since 2000

 In 2003, a new Rescue and Fire Fighting Services Building was built, with its corresponding developed and landscaped area, as well as a technical block and an elevated water tank.
 In October 2005, the runway and aircraft parking apron extensions were put into service and an instrument landing system (ILS CAT I) was installed.
 Initially owned by the León Airport Consortium, the airline LagunAir began operating on September 29, 2003 with León as its hub airport.

 On 22 December 2007, the then Prime Minister of Spain, José Luis Rodríguez Zapatero, presented the third expansion of the airport.
 This consisted of the construction of a new 9,600 m2 terminal divided into two floors, the development of a new 30,250 m2 apron area and a new parking lot with capacity for 275 cars and 8 buses.
 These works duplicated the current capacity of the airport, and allow wide-body aircraft to land, extending the flight range to 4000 nautical miles, making routes to the US, Middle East and Africa possible.
 On 13 January 2008, the Ministry of the Environment decided that an Environmental Impact Statement was unnecessary, thus allowing the immediate approval of the project.
 Finally, the works of the new terminal concluded during the month of September 2010, inaugurated by the Ministry of Public Works on October 11, 2010.

 Nowadays, the airport has a passenger capacity of 600,000 passengers annually, and has the facilities that potentially allow it to operate national and international flights.
 Since 2017, an effort to boost traffic in LEN has been made, and traffic has started to grow.
 Charter flights and travel agency tours have provided León with international flights for a long time now, but in 2019, Air Nostrum announced it is researching the possibility of opening routes to London, Paris, Rome or Frankfurt due to the growing demand the year of 2018.
 In 2018, the airport handled 55,946 passengers.
 3,145 passengers in June, a 245,2% increase compared to June 2017.

 For 2022, a 16% increase in seats offered is planned compared to 2021.
+During 2023, weekly Ski Charter flights were added from Oporto and flights to Palma de Mallorca Airport were extended to year round.